-What is net zero and how is the UK doing?
+What is net zero and how are the UK and other countries doing?

 How is the UK doing?

-Boris Johnson recently announced that all UK energy would come from renewable sources by 2035, and more details of the government's net zero strategy is expected this week.
+Boris Johnson recently announced that all UK energy would come from renewable sources by 2035, and more details of the government's net zero strategy is expected later.

 Measures we already know about include: